Biggest ever Kentridge show explores Africa’s history

 Kentridge said that working to mount such an expansive show of his work, including 50% of his video installations and 60% of his sculptures, made him think about the historic sweep of changes in South Africa.

 “South Africa has changed enormously.
 I was a student in 1976 when there was the Soweto students’ uprising and then a young artist when the country was in a state of emergency.
-I had 30 years of life under apartheid and now nearly 30 years after apartheid,” he told AP.
+I had 30 years of life under apartheid and now nearly 30 years after apartheid,” said Kentridge, 64.
 “South Africa has changed enormously and yet South African has changed hardly at all.
 Many aspects of daily life here are still the same.”

 “I call it anti-sculpture,” said Kentridge of the work.
 “It is not like traditional sculpture where it looks the same as you walk around it.
 My sculptures occupy space, but there is only one spot where it all pulls together.
 From other angles you see all the different parts in a kind of exploded or chaotic way.
 It shows how we construct coherence from what is a chaotic reality around us.”